dapr/docs/howto/consume-topic/README.md

 ## Subscribe to topics

 To subscribe to topics, start a web server in the programming language of your choice and listen on the following `GET` endpoint: `/dapr/subscribe`.
-The Dapr instance will call into your app, and expect a JSON value of an array of topics.
+The Dapr instance will call into your app, and expect a JSON response for the topic subscriptions.

 *Note: The following example is written in node, but can be in any programming language*